wearpants/twiggy/doc/configuration.rst

 Outputs
 ==========
-paired with a formatter, do work of writing
+paired with a format, do work of writing

-Formatter
+format
 ==========
 <mumble>